amitmerchant1990/sonora/README.md

 - Sound volume is remembered while the extension remains installed.
 - You can mix as many sounds together as you like.

+## Name?

+Sonora means resounding, sonorous, or pleasant-sounding, derived from the Spanish word **"sonoro"**.

 ## Support

 If you enjoy Sonora, use the **Buy Me a Coffee** link in the about panel.